Elyse Willems

-Elyse Willems (born May 3, 1986) is a Canadian internet personality, comedian, and writer.
+Elyse Willems (born May 3, 1986) is a Canadian comedian, writer, actress and host.
 She is best known for her work as a cast member and producer at Funhaus, a division of Rooster Teeth Productions, since November 2015.
 Since then, Willems has appeared and been involved in numerous productions by Rooster Teeth.

-Willems published her debut novel, A Night in Halloween House, which became a bestselling Halloween children's book on Amazon in October 2020.
+Willems self-published her debut novel, A Night in Halloween House, which became a bestselling Halloween children's book on Amazon in October 2020.